Service Days 2016: Giving Back to the Community and Local Organizations

 The Center For Grieving Children was in need of volunteers to work on organizing its basement.
 The team was able to help organize archived materials from events.

-There was also a team from the Portland office that volunteered at Maine Homeless Veterans Alliance, a non-profit whose priority is to locate and assist homeless veterans who are living on the streets
+There was also a team from the Portland office that volunteered at ME Homeless Veterans Alliance, a non-profit whose priority is to locate and assist homeless veterans who are living on the streets